 Consultations have been undertaken with internal stakeholders across various areas of Council and with Councillors in creating this draft.
-Following Council's approval of the Local Law for consultation purposes, submissions will be sought from residents, Council Advisory Groups, neighbouring Councils, key external stakeholders and government bodies, including Victoria Police, the Metropolitan Fire Brigade, and the Victorian Commission for Gambling and Liquor Regulation.
+Following Council's approval of the Local Law for consultation purposes, submissions will be sought from residents, Council Advisory Groups, neighbouring Councils, key external stakeholders and government bodies, including Victoria Police and the Victorian Commission for Gambling and Liquor Regulation.

-The consultation period will run from [DATE] to [DATE].
+The consultation period was conducted from 6 June 2019 to 4 July 2019 and in addition a formal consultation period as per the requirements of section 223 of the Local Government Act between 21 August 2019 and 19 September 2019.
 The community will be able to obtain information, provide feedback, and make submissions, which will then be considered by Council in preparing a final draft.